-I was so excited to be one of the first people to join the Virtual Green Tea Tour, a new and magical tour offered by Arigato Japan that has been the pioneer for English-speaking Japanese tours for many years, featured by the New York Times Travel Shows, CNN Travel and more.
+Here are the latest tours in 2023, specifically targeting people who love tea, hosted by Arigato Japan, the pioneer for English-speaking Japanese tours for many years and featured by the New York Times Travel Shows, CNN Travel, and more.

 Arigato Food Tours was featured by: